-Amazon credit cards are not in Canada, yet.
-However, you can use your TD First Class Travel Visa Infinite* card on Amazon and, better yet, redeem your TD points for merchandise.
+You don’t need to get the Amazon credit card, because you can use your TD First Class Travel Visa Infinite* card on Amazon and redeem your TD points for merchandise.
 That is right, the Amazon points you’ve always wanted are TD points.
 Of course, there are more details, but you can exchange your points on Amazon for free stuff.

 What is Expedia for TD?

 Finally!
-Hardbacon covered this new co-branded effort between TD and Expedia.
-Expedia for TD is a travel booking site that allows travelers to use their TD Rewards points with an Expedia-like experience.
+Expedia for TD is a travel booking site that allows travellers to use their TD Rewards points with an Expedia-like experience.
 It is exclusive to TD credit card holders and the site often has exclusive deals.
 Plus, it is a great way to spend and earn TD points simultaneously.
-You earn 9x the points when you book travel through Expedia for TD.
+You earn 8 TD Points/$1 when you book travel through Expedia for TD.
 There are no blackout dates and you can modify your plans easily.